Vilakati/airbnb-clone-project/README.md

 - **Quality Assurance (QA) Engineer**: Tests features, reports bugs, and ensures all components work as expected.
 - **Project Manager**: Oversees the development process, assigns tasks, tracks progress, and ensures milestones are met.

+## Technology Stack

+This project uses a modern full-stack web development toolkit:

+- **Python**: The primary programming language for backend development.
+- **Django**: A high-level Python web framework used to build robust and scalable backend APIs.
+- **PostgreSQL**: A powerful and open-source relational database used for storing application data.
+- **GraphQL**: A query language for APIs that provides flexible and efficient data fetching.
+- **HTML/CSS/JavaScript**: Core frontend technologies for building and styling user interfaces.
+- **React** (optional): A JavaScript library for building dynamic and reusable frontend components.
+- **Docker**: Used to containerize the application and ensure consistency across development and production environments.
+- **GitHub Actions**: Automates testing, linting, and deployment workflows as part of the CI/CD process.